 After a collision in which someone suffers an injury, Georgia state law O.C.G.A. § 40-6-270 requires that all parties involved, including the drivers, must remain at the scene and attempt to render reasonable assistance.

 According to the AAA Foundation for Traffic Safety, more than 680,000 hit-and-run collisions occur on an annual basis in the United States.
-In 2016, there were 2,049 fatalities from hit-and-run accidents, with nearly two-thirds of those fatalities involved bicyclists and pedestrians.
-The fatality rate in hit-and-run accidents is steadily increasing across the United States, growing 60% from 2009 to 2016.
+In 2016, there were 2,049 fatalities from hit-and-run accidents––the highest on record at the time.

 Hit-and-Run Accident Injuries

 Any type of collision becomes a hit-and-run if a driver leaves the scene without exchanging information or rendering reasonable aid.
 As such, there is a wide variety of injuries that victims of such an accident may suffer.

 Typical injuries that may occur in a car accident include the following:

 If the injuries are serious enough, and the negligent driver does not call for help or offer assistance, this delay in receiving aid could result in a more serious injury to the victim or even a fatality.

 Even if you don’t see your specific injury listed above, our auto accident lawyers want to support you.
 Our hit-and-run accident team can file your case, negotiate a settlement, and pursue litigation.

 Complete a Free Case Evaluation form now

 Why Drivers Flee the Scene in Hit-and-Run Accidents